We always have your comfort and safety in mind.

-- Two pair of synthetic socks to wear under heavy socks; these help to prevent blisters and keep feet dry.
+- You’ll need two pairs of synthetic socks to wear under heavy socks; these help to prevent blisters and keep feet dry.

-- Hiking boots: one pair will be good enough with medium weight.
-Large enough to be comfortable with one pair of liner socks and one heavy wool or synthetic socks.
+- Hiking boots: One pair will be good enough with medium weight.
+They should be large enough to be comfortable with one pair of liner socks and one pair of heavy wool or synthetic socks.

-- Tennis shoes: to wear at camp after a day hiking.
+- You’ll need tennis shoes to wear at camp after a day hiking.

-- Sleeping bag and Stuff Sac: warm bag is good as temperatures drop to zero degrees Fahrenheit at night.
+- Sleeping bag: A warm bag is good as temperatures drop to 0 F at night.

-- Water bottle: two, one liter wide-mouthed plastic bottles.
+- Water bottle: You’ll need two, one liter wide-mouthed plastic bottles.

-- Water backpack: It’s good enough as it won’t bother you.
-Good enough to carry inside your larger backpack with straw out.
+- Water backpack: Get one good enough that it won’t bother you.
+Or carry one inside your larger backpack with straw out.

-- For severe nausea and vomiting: 25mg rectal suppositories of Compazine
+- For severe nausea and vomiting, bring 25 mg rectal suppositories of Compazine.

-- For initial treatment of severe diarrhea: Tetracycline, Cipro or Bactrim antibiotic.
-Activated charcoal has proven to be an effective first stage treatment.
+- For initial treatment of severe diarrhea, bring Tetracycline, Cipro or Bactrim antibiotics.
+Activated charcoal has also proven to be an effective first stage treatment.

-Cuts and Scraps: It’s wise to bring a supply of Band-Aids to treat those abrasions that sometimes occur.
+Cuts and Scrapes: It’s wise to bring a supply of bandaids to treat abrasions that sometimes occur.

-Infections: Antibiotic ointment for cuts and abrasions.
-Erythromycin or Amoxicillin tablets for skin or soft tissue infections.
+Infections: Bring antibiotic ointment for cuts and abrasions and Erythromycin or Amoxicillin tablets for skin or soft tissue infections.

 Blisters: It’s wise to bring your own small supply of blister treatment items to ensure that you avoid letting any blister get out of hand.

-High altitude sickness: 250mg of Diamox (Acetazolamide) tablets to be taken twice a day from 13,000 feet to the top.
+High altitude sickness: Bring 250 mg of Diamox (Acetazolamide) tablets to be taken twice a day from 13,000 feet to the top.
 This drug is widely used in high altitude mountaineering and is very highly recommended by our staff.

-These drugs are recommended by Peter H. Hackett, M.D., in his American Alpine club publication, “Mountain Sickness Prevention and Treatment.”
+The drugs listed here are recommended by Peter H. Hackett, M.D., in his American Alpine club publication, “Mountain Sickness Prevention and Treatment.”

-Other information posted on this page was also culled from 2003 Mountain Guide Training, as well as the experience of DGA guides.
+Other information posted on this page came from mountain guide trainings, as well as the experience of DGA guides.